Laura Lee (sex worker): Biography

 Lee was born in Dublin, but moved to Scotland in 2003 where she lived in Kilmarnock, near Glasgow.
 She had previously begun her career in sex work at the age of 19 in a massage parlour.
 After moving to Scotland, she became an independent escort and frequently visited Dublin and Belfast for work and to campaign.
 She graduated in law from Portobello College in Dublin, and at the time of her death was in her third year of studying towards a degree in psychology.
 She had a daughter, who was aware of her work.
 When Lee moved to Scotland, she settled in Oban and worked in a well-paid position in a bank while simultaneously working in the sex industry.
 She stayed in Oban for six years before she was run out of the town, her second profession being unpopular with local people.
 After losing her banking job in Oban, she then moved to Kilmarnock and spent the rest of her life there with her cats and her daughter.
 Lee was a member of the board of Sex Workers Alliance of Ireland.
-She died suddenly on 7 February 2018 at the age of 44.
+She died suddenly on 7 February 2018 at the age of 44, just a few months after accusing former Hot Press writer Olaf Tyaransen of raping her.

+In 2025, as Tyaransen faced defamation pushback as he tried to publish his memoir, it was revealed that he claims to have had "consensual sex" with Lee.